Smertig/banana/master/_sources/api/tg/methods/stop_poll.rst.txt

    ``callback`` is any callable object accepting ``expected<poll_t>``.

    Use this method to stop a poll which was sent by the bot.
-On success, the stopped Poll with the final results is returned.
+On success, the stopped Poll is returned.

 .. cpp:struct:: stop_poll_args_t